ledgerW/pathlight/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The memory bank is being initialized to document the existing project structure and functionality.
-This is the first step in establishing a comprehensive understanding of the application.
+Implementing and refining the database schema and AI integration for the life purpose application.
+The focus is on supporting the two-tier payment model and improving result generation.

 ## Recent Changes
-- Created memory bank directory and initial documentation files
-- Documented project overview, architecture, and technical context
+- Modified the Results table schema to replace "summary" with a structured "basic_plan" JSON field
+- Added "last_generated_at" column to the Results table to track when results were last generated
+- Implemented database migration scripts for these schema changes
+- Enhanced AI integration with structured output using Pydantic models
+- Implemented two-tier result generation (basic after 5 questions, premium after all 25)

 ## Next Steps
-- Explore key files to better understand specific functionality
-- Document the database schema and relationships
-- Investigate AI integration details
-- Understand the form submission and results display flow
+- Refine the user experience for the payment flow
-- Examine the payment processing implementation
+- Enhance the results visualization
+- Implement additional error handling and edge cases
+- Consider adding result regeneration functionality
+- Optimize AI prompt templates for better insights

 ## Active Decisions
-- Organizing documentation in a structured memory bank
+- Using structured JSON data for storing AI-generated results
+- Implementing a two-tier payment model (basic: $0.99, premium: $4.99)
+- Using database migrations for schema evolution
+- Incorporating astrological signs and Stoic philosophy in AI guidance
-- Using markdown format for all documentation files
+- Using Pydantic models for structured AI output
-- Inferring system architecture and patterns from file structure

 ## Important Patterns and Preferences
 - Modular code organization (separate files for different concerns)
 - Clear separation between frontend and backend
 - Component-based JavaScript structure
 - Database migrations for schema evolution
+- Structured AI output with defined schemas

 ## Learnings and Insights
-- The application appears to be an AI-powered form processing system
+- The application is an AI-powered life purpose guidance system
-- User authentication and payment processing suggest a freemium model
-- The modular structure indicates a focus on maintainability and scalability
-- Database migrations suggest an evolving data model
+- The two-tier payment model allows users to get basic insights before committing to the full experience
+- Astrological signs provide personalization without being explicitly mentioned to users
+- Stoic philosophy underpins the guidance provided
+- Database schema evolution requires careful migration planning

 This document will be continuously updated as work progresses and new insights are gained.